MLC II : Introduction and Guidelines for Students (2013-2014)

 - Define all medical terminology used in the case presentation.

-- Compile notes on the facts of the case in standard format for case write-up.
+- Compile notes on the facts of the case in standard format for write-up

 - Generate a problem list and attempt to group findings into pathophysiologic syndromes.